- DEI 2.0 Strategic Plan

 ECRT serves as a vital resource and leader in promoting and furthering the university’s commitment to diversity and equal opportunity for all members of its community.

 They work with partners on campus to foster and support an environment that is inclusive, respectful, and free from discrimination and harassment.

-If you receive a paycheck from the University of Michigan and have a concern related to your work here, OIE will help you find appropriate:
+If you receive a paycheck from the University of Michigan and have a concern related to your work here, ECRT will help you find appropriate: